-Project/ Initiative 9 - Options to manage concerns about medical practitioners who provide complementary and unconventional medicine and emerging treatments
+Project/Initiative 7: Options to manage concerns about medical practitioners who provide complementary and unconventional medicine and emerging treatments

 Feedback has been received from delegated decision-makers that additional guidance would be helpful for medical practitioners who provide complementary and unconventional medicine and emerging treatments.
-Decision-makers are reporting that they are receiving concerns regard inappropriate tests being ordered, inappropriate prescribing and insufficient information being provided to patients.
+Decision-makers are reporting that they are receiving concerns regarding inappropriate tests being ordered, inappropriate prescribing and insufficient information being provided to patients.

-The Board developed draft guidelines in 2017.
+The Board developed draft guidelines and undertook preliminary consultation in 2017/18.